15 Reproducible reports

 Thus, an even better strategy is the use of child documents.
 Child documents are documents that are sourced into the main (parent) document when the document is rendered (you get one single document rendered, which includes all the content from the parent and child documents).
 A good idea in collaborative writing is to split each section into a separate child document.
 That way, each person working on a section is working on a separate document - minimizing greatly the number of potential merge conflicts.

 The Includes syntax is the way to incorporate a child document into a parent document in Quarto.
-Below we show an example parent document (breast_cancer_predictor_report.qmd
+Below we show an example parent document (breast_cancer_predictor_report.qmd) which uses child documents to split the sections of the report into separate documents.

 ---

-: "Predicting breast cancer from digitized images of breast mass"
+title: "Predicting breast cancer from digitized images of breast mass"

-title: "Tiffany A. Timbers, Joel Ostblom & Melissa Lee"
+author: "Tiffany A. Timbers, Joel Ostblom & Melissa Lee"

 toc-depth: 2